esxr/langgraph-mcp/README.md

+# CAP - Empowering Enterprise AI Transformation with Open Source
+This repository is part of CAP - a platform for building and deploying AI applications.
+It is built with LangGraph and Model Context Protocol (MCP).
+Find more about CAP at [https://cap.agaile.ai](https://cap.agaile.ai)

-# Building our own Universal Assistant: with LangGraph and Model Context Protocol (MCP)
+## Building our own Universal Assistant: with LangGraph and Model Context Protocol (MCP)

 [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
 Whether you're building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need.
 Think of MCP like a USB-C port for AI applications.
 Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.